Sprouts (SFM)

 Same-Store Sales

-In the latest quarter, Sprouts’s same-store sales rose 5.9% year on year.
-This growth was a deceleration from its historical levels, showing the business is still performing well but losing a bit of steam.
+In the latest quarter, Sprouts’s same-store sales rose 1.6% year on year.
+This was a meaningful deceleration from its historical levels.
+We’ll be watching closely to see if Sprouts can reaccelerate growth.

 7. Gross Margin & Pricing Power

-Sprouts has good unit economics for a retailer, giving it the opportunity to invest in areas such as marketing and talent to stay competitive.
-As you can see below, it averaged an impressive 38.6% gross margin over the last two years.
-That means for every $100 in revenue, $61.43 went towards paying for inventory, transportation, and distribution.
+Sprouts’s gross margin is slightly below the average retailer, giving it less room to invest in areas such as marketing and talent to grow its brand.
+As you can see below, it averaged a 38.6% gross margin over the last two years.

 8. Operating Margin

 Sprouts was profitable over the last two years but held back by its large cost base.
-Its average operating margin of 7.1% was weak for a consumer retail business.
-This result is surprising given its high gross margin as a starting point.
+Its average operating margin of 7.2% was weak for a consumer retail business.
+This result isn’t too surprising given its low gross margin as a starting point.

-Sprouts has shown impressive cash profitability, driven by its attractive business model that gives it the option to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 5.1% over the last two years, better than the broader consumer retail sector.
+Sprouts has shown impressive cash profitability, giving it the option to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 5.3% over the last two years, better than the broader consumer retail sector.
 The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
 GAAP operating profit expenses these line items, but free cash flow does not.

-Sprouts’s free cash flow clocked in at $111.4 million in Q3, equivalent to a 5.1% margin.
-The company’s cash profitability regressed as it was 3 percentage points lower than in the same quarter last year, but we wouldn’t read too much into it because capital expenditures can be seasonal and companies often stockpile inventory in anticipation of higher demand, leading to quarter-to-quarter swings.
-Long-term trends carry greater meaning.
+Sprouts’s free cash flow clocked in at $66.34 million in Q4, equivalent to a 3.1% margin.
+This cash profitability was in line with the comparable period last year but below its two-year average.
+We wouldn’t read too much into it because investment needs can be seasonal, causing short-term swings.
+Long-term trends trump temporary fluctuations.

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Although Sprouts has shown solid business quality lately, it historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 14.5%, somewhat low compared to the best consumer retail companies that consistently pump out 25%+.
+Although Sprouts has shown solid fundamentals lately, it historically did a mediocre job investing in profitable growth initiatives.
+Its five-year average ROIC was 13.9%, somewhat low compared to the best consumer retail companies that consistently pump out 25%+.

-We think Sprouts is a good business.
+In our opinion, Sprouts is a solid company.
 First off, its revenue growth was decent over the last three years.
 And while its gross margins indicate a mediocre starting point for the overall profitability of the business, its marvelous same-store sales growth is on another level.
 On top of that, its new store openings have increased its brand equity.

-Sprouts’s P/E ratio based on the next 12 months is 15.4x.
-Looking at the consumer retail landscape right now, Sprouts trades at a pretty interesting price.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+Sprouts’s P/E ratio based on the next 12 months is 12x.
+When scanning the consumer retail space, Sprouts trades at a fair valuation.
+If you’re a fan of the business and management team, now is a good time to scoop up some shares.